King Charles III and Queen Camilla have been married for 18 years. But to one degree or another, they've been by each other's side for 50.

 Junor suspects Camilla reached out toward the end of 1986.

-Royal biographers do not think that Charles ever meant to dupe Diana, and had every intention of staying faithful.
-The Princess of Wales had already started an affair with cavalry officer James Hewitt, who had been giving her riding lessons.
+Royal biographers do not think that Charles ever meant to dupe Diana, who had also begun her own affair with cavalry officer James Hewitt, her riding instructor.

 First it was just phone calls, then both Camilla and Andrew would go for visits at Highgrove, Charles' country home, when he was there alone.
-He and Diana were leading increasingly separate lives but put up a still-glamorous facade for the press, as well as did their best to hold it together for William and Harry before their sons inevitably went to boarding school.
+He and Diana were leading increasingly separate lives but put up a still-glamorous façade for the press.
+They did their best to hold it together for William and Harry before their sons inevitably went to boarding school.

 According to Diana, she approached Camilla during a dinner party in 1988 and told her that she knew everything, so there was no need to treat her "like an idiot."